-If the wireless network you are trying to connect to is encrypted, enter the WEP key or WPA-PSK or WPA2-PSK passphrase.
+If the wireless network you are trying to connect to is encrypted, enter the WEP key or WPA-PSK passphrase.
 Click Next to continue.

-Click "Finish" to continue.
+Click Finish to continue.

 If you want to connect to your network with WPS, select the option.
-And then click Next.
+And then click "Next".

-Click Press to connect to your wireless network.
+Click "Press" to connect to your wireless network.
 Click the push button on your access point.